• Home

 How often do you offer your different workshops?

-I often hear, "Oh, I'd love to do that workshop, but I'll do it with you next year."
+We often hear, "Oh, I'd love to do that workshop, but I'll do it with you next year."
 Well, sometimes these people unfortunately miss out.
-We do offer some of the same workshops each year, but not always the longer 5-7 day trips.
+We do offer some of the same workshops each year, but not always the longer trips.

-Often 1-day and weekend workshops are offered each year - Smokies, Old Car City, Charleston, SC, Olympus Camera Class, etc. But it is unusual to offer the longer 5-7 day workshops on back to back years.
+Often 1-day and weekend workshops are offered each year - Smokies, Old Car City, Berry College, New River Gorge, etc. But it is unusual to offer the longer 5-7 day workshops on back to back years.
 It has happened some, however, due to specific demand or a group of people asking for it.....but it is not a certainty.
 It is normally an every other year situation.

 What is a typical day like during your photography workshops and classes?